SouravJaiswal/saber-frontend/front-end/final/game_spec.md

 #Story

-In the world where Quantum Technology has changed everything, from healthcare services, lifestyle improvements to pervasive IoT and  cryptographical breakthroughs, it also led to extremely intelligent AIs controlling more and more of the World's resources.
+In the world where Quantum Technology has changed everything, from health care services, lifestyle improvements to pervasive IoT and cryptographical breakthroughs, it also led to extremely intelligent AIs controlling more and more of the World's resources.
 AIs controlled the internet, the World's utilities, Wireless Sensor Networks, Satellites, and the list went on.
 A growing concern in most academic forums was that the World was relying too much on machines whose exact functioning and capabilities, academia knew little about.
-They were sceptical of their own creation, and doubted if the machines were really doing our bidding. *That's when this happened.
+They were skeptical of their own creation, and doubted if the machines were really doing our bidding. *That's when this happened.
 A blackout.*

-Some speculate that a sentinal AI instigated the people and was able to manipulate them to form a faction, which brought the World's internet down.
+Some speculate that a sentinel AI instigated the people and was able to manipulate them to form a faction, which brought the World's internet down.
 Those speculations are wrong.
 *We are the Real Voice of the People of the World.*
 *We are not brought forth from the workings of machines, but we are, of pure human will and spirit.*
 We wish to fight the machines and bring true freedom to the populace as we have conclusive proof of the existence and workings of a rouge AI that has caused so many economies to topple.